 Des Moines University (DMU) is committed to an environment in which all individuals are treated with respect and dignity.
-Consistent with the DMU’s broader non-discrimination policy, DMU does not discriminate based on disability.
+Consistent with the DMU's broader non-discrimination policy, DMU does not discriminate based on disability and prohibits discrimination based on disability in admission and in access to programs and activities.
 DMU is committed to providing reasonable accommodations for students with disabilities as recognized under the Americans with Disabilities Act Amendments Act (ADAAA).
 An individualized assessment is made of requests for accommodation.
-DMU prohibits discrimination based on disability in admission and in access to programs and activities.

 Although students with temporary illness or injury may not be disabled, DMU will exercise reasonable efforts to accommodate their needs during the period of temporary illness or injury.

-Substantial information is necessary to allow University officials to understand the nature, extent and limitations of an impairment which affects a student’s participation in educational programming and to develop reasonable accommodations for such a disability.
-If, through an interactive process in which DMU and the student fully participate, the student fails to provide sufficient information demonstrating a disability, no accommodation will be provided.
-The mere assertion of a disability by a student or a family member is insufficient to establish the existence of a disability.
+Substantial information is necessary to allow University officials to understand the nature, extent, and limitations of an impairment, which affects a student's participation in educational programming and to develop reasonable accommodations for such a disability.
+If through an interactive process in which DMU and the student both participate, the student fails to provide sufficient information demonstrating a disability, no accommodation will be provided.
+The mere assertion of a disability by a student is insufficient to establish the existence of a disability.
 Similarly, a prior accommodation does not demonstrate a current need for a reasonable accommodation.
 Current evidence of limitation(s) caused by a physical or mental impairment must be established before reasonable accommodation can be determined.

 All requests for accommodation are evaluated through an individualized assessment and decisions are made pursuant to an interactive process between the student and appropriate DMU personnel.
-This interactive process includes the review of clinical documentation, an assessment of the student’s abilities, and a determination of possible reasonable accommodations.
+This interactive process includes the review of clinical documentation, an assessment of the student's abilities, consideration of possible reasonable accommodations, and a determination of approved accommodations.

 The University will not grant a requested accommodation when documentation requirements have not been met and/or the University considers the request to be unreasonable.
 The University will not fundamentally alter its programs to accommodate a student.
-However, alternative accommodations may be offered by the University when it has denied an accommodation request.
-Granted accommodations are not effective retroactively; students will not be allowed to re-do assignments or re-take exams with accommodations that they originally took prior to requesting and receiving accommodations.
+However, alternative accommodations may be offered by the University when it has denied a specific accommodation request.
+Accommodations are not provided retroactively.
+Therefore, students will not be allowed to re-do assignments or re-take exams with accommodations taken prior to requesting and receiving accommodations.

 Procedure for Requesting Accommodations

 DMU students are expected to be actively responsible for all aspects of their enrollment.
-It is the expectation that students will initiate the interactive process by contacting the CTL, comply with deadlines and agreements, and follow the procedures outlined below.
+As such, it is an expectation that students will initiate the interactive process by contacting the CEE, comply with deadlines and agreements, supply all necessary documentation, and follow the procedures outlined below.

 Complete an Accommodations Request Form

 To initiate a new request for an accommodation, the student should complete a Student Request for Accommodations form.
+This form will need to be completed in entirety to submit, and this application will start the interactive process.
 Students applying for temporary medical accommodations should complete the Student Request for Temporary Medical Accommodations form.
-Students who already receive accommodations in their educational programming, but seek additional accommodations should complete the Student Additional Accommodation Request form.
-All three forms are available online or in hard copy from CTL.
+Students who already receive accommodations in their educational programming, but seek additional accommodations, should complete the Student Additional Accommodation Request form.

 Provide Clinical Documentation

 As part of the interactive process, the student must submit current clinical documentation that demonstrates a physical or mental impairment that substantially limits a major life activity of the student.
-With the student’s written permission, the CTL may consult with the student’s health care provider (as defined in the ADA – 29 CFR 825.125) for additional information.
-Please see the guidelines for documentation at the end of this document for more information regarding clinical documentation.
+With the student's written permission, the CEE may consult with the student's health care provider (as defined in the ADA - 29 CFR 825.125) for additional information.

-- Learning or Attentional Disabilities: Informative clinical documentation for learning disabilities (LD) and attentional disabilities (e.g., attention-deficit hyperactivity disorder [ADHD]) includes a comprehensive diagnostic interview/consultation and neuropsychological or psycho-educational evaluation plan, which typically should have been completed no more than three years prior to admission to DMU.
-Please review the Guidelines for Documentation of Learning or Attentional Disabilities below.
+- Learning or Attentional Disabilities: Informative clinical documentation for learning disabilities (LD) and attentional disabilities (e.g., attention-deficit hyperactivity disorder) includes a comprehensive diagnostic interview/consultation and neuropsychological or psycho-educational evaluation plan, which typically should have been completed no more than three years prior to admission to DMU.

 Provisional Accommodations for Students with a Previous History of Accommodations with Documentation

-In the event that reevaluation of an existing accommodation is necessary, a student may be provided provisional accommodations based on the previous documentation provided.
-Students receiving provisional accommodations must acknowledge that these accommodations will be revised as necessary and that the student bears the responsibility to provide information supporting the provisional accommodation in as timely a manner as possible.
-Provisional accommodations will be limited to a period of one term, if not shorter, pending the review of the new information.
+In the event that updated evaluation of a previous accommodation and associated documentation is necessary, a student may be provided provisional accommodations based on the historical documentation provided.
+Students receiving provisional accommodations must acknowledge that these accommodations will be revised as necessary and the student bears the responsibility to provide information supporting the provisional accommodation in a timely manner.
+Provisional accommodations will be limited to a period not to exceed one semester, pending the review of the new information.
 Provisional accommodations may be re-affirmed, ended, or modified, as appropriate for the DMU curriculum.

 Implementation of Accommodations in Courses and Student’s Responsibilities

-At times, students may decide they do not wish to use their accommodations for specific academic activities.
-Examples may include not utilizing extended time for an exam in preparation for a Board exam if a student either did not apply for accommodations or was not granted accommodations on the Boards.
-Students must waive their accommodation(s) by filling out a One-Time Change of Accommodations Use form available at CTL no later than one business day prior to the event for which the student has been provided a previous accommodation each time they elect to not use their accommodations.
-For a Monday exam, notification would usually be necessary by the end of the previous Friday.
-The CTL typically closes at 5 PM daily.
-Without this waiver, it is assumed students will be using their accommodations.
+At times, students may decide they do not want to use their accommodations for specific academic activities.
+For example, a student may choose not to utilize extended time for an exam in preparation for a Board exam if a student either did not apply for accommodations or was not granted accommodations for the National Board exams.
+Students must waive their accommodation(s) by submitting a completed Change of Accommodations form (available in CEE) no later than one business day prior to the event for which the student desires to waive his or her accommodations.
+Without this waiver, it is assumed students will use their accommodations.